Improving advertising effectiveness using Distinctive Brand Assets

 1) Reconcile That We Work In Marketing

-I’m sorry to break it to you, but your job is to sell more.
-This requires consumers knowing the ad you are making belongs to your brand, which requires it to be (you guessed it) well branded.
-The first point is to reconcile that you and your agency creatives work in marketing, and we’re not producing art.
-While we don’t want to turn into “make my logo bigger” merchants, the first step on the road to Damascus is to agree that you will make a well branded ad.
+I’m sorry to break it to you, but our job is to sell more.
+This requires consumers knowing the advertising we are making belongs to your brand, which requires it to be well-branded.
+The first point is to reconcile that we work in marketing, and we’re not producing art!
+While we don’t want to turn into “make my logo bigger” merchants, the first step on the road to Damascus is to agree to make a well-branded ad.
 Luckily DBAs will do that for you and avoid the need to just make your logo bigger.
-And another point, listen to the good people in your pre-testing provider if the results come back with a poorly branded advert.
+On a related note, listen to the good people in your pre-testing provider if the results come back with a poorly branded advert.

 2) Know What Your Distinctive Brand Assets Are

 Obvious we know, but if you don’t know what your distinctive assets are, then you won’t know what devices you can use to increase the chances consumers recognise that the beautiful piece of creative belongs to you (Shameless plug, this is where we can help).
 You also need to be incredibly conscious and realistic about how well known your brand assets are, you may think an icon or pattern belonging to your brand is well known, but the chances are your light buyers do not recognise it which will impact your branding scores but more importantly your ROI.